top of page

 As you leave home and journey to Egypt, reflect on Abraham’s own journey into Egypt (Genesis 12).
 His faith to follow God’s direction reminds us that travel can be both spiritual, and physical.
 The Doctrine and Covenants encourages us to learn about the earth and explore the world in Doctrine and Covenants 88:79, which commands the Saints to be instructed in “things both in heaven and in the earth, and under the earth; things which have been, things which are, things which must shortly come to pass… things of the earth, and the inhabitants thereof.”
 This verse is often cited as a divine mandate to study creation, history, cultures, and the natural world.

-WEDNESDAY Day 3 - Luxor: Balloon Ride*, Karnak & Luxor Temples
+TUESDAY Day 4 - Balloon Ride*, Karnak & Luxor Temples

 The Temple of Luxor, linked to Karnak by the grand Sphinx Avenue, was a central site of worship for Amun‑Ra, his consort Mut, and their son Khonsu.
 Each year during the Opet Festival, sacred statues were carried in procession from Karnak to Luxor, symbolizing divine union and fertility.
 Built primarily by Amenhotep III and completed by Ramses II, the temple reflects contributions from several pharaohs, including Tutankhamun.
 Over centuries, it became a place where three faiths overlapped — ancient Egyptian religion, early Christianity, and Islam, with a mosque still active today.
 Visitors will see colossal statues of Ramses II, remnants of Christian chapels, and the mosque rising above the ancient courtyard, making Luxor Temple a living testimony to Egypt’s layered spiritual history.